Konstantin Tsiolkovsky: Later life

+After the October Revolution, the Cheka jailed him in the Lubyanka prison for several weeks.

-Tsiolkovsky supported the Bolshevik Revolution, and eager to promote science and technology, the new Soviet government elected him a member of the Socialist Academy in 1918.
+Still, Tsiolkovsky supported the Bolshevik revolution, and eager to promote science and technology, the new Soviet government elected him a member of the Socialist Academy in 1918.

 He worked as a high school mathematics teacher until retiring in 1920 at the age of 63.
 In 1921, he received a lifetime pension.

-In his late lifetime Tsiolkovsky was honored for his pioneering work.
-However, from the mid 1920s onwards the importance of his other work was acknowledged, and he was honoured for it and the Soviet state provided financial backing for his research.
+In his late lifetime, from the mid-1920s onwards, Tsiolkovsky was honored for his pioneering work, and the Soviet state provided financial backing for his research.
 He was initially popularized in Soviet Russia in 1931–1932 mainly by two writers: Yakov Perelman and Nikolai Rynin.
 Tsiolkovsky died in Kaluga on 19 September 1935 after undergoing an operation for stomach cancer.
 He bequeathed his life's work to the Soviet state.

 Legacy

-Tsiolkovsky influenced later rocket scientists throughout Europe, like Wernher von Braun.
+Tsiolkovsky influenced later rocket scientists throughout Europe, including Wernher von Braun.
 Soviet search teams at Peenemünde found a German translation of a book by Tsiolkovsky of which "almost every page...was embellished by von Braun's comments and notes."
 Leading Soviet rocket-engine designer Valentin Glushko and rocket designer Sergey Korolev studied Tsiolkovsky's works as youths, and both sought to turn Tsiolkovsky's theories into reality.
 In particular, Korolev saw traveling to Mars as the more important priority, until in 1964 he decided to compete with the American Project Apollo for the Moon.

 In 1989, Tsiolkovsky was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 Philosophical work

-Tsiolkovsky wrote a book called The Will of the Universe: The Unknown Intelligence in 1928 in which he propounded a philosophy of panpsychism.
+In 1928, Tsiolkovsky wrote a book called The Will of the Universe: The Unknown Intelligence, in which he propounded a philosophy of panpsychism.
 He believed humans would eventually colonize the Milky Way galaxy.
 His thought preceded the Space Age by several decades, and some of what he foresaw in his imagination has come into being since his death.
+In a letter written in 1911 he indicated his belief that, “Earth is the cradle of humanity, but one cannot live in a cradle forever.”

-Tsiolkovsky also did not believe in traditional religious cosmology, but instead (and to the chagrin of the Soviet authorities) he believed in a cosmic being that governed humans as "marionettes, mechanical puppets, machines, movie characters", thereby adhering to a mechanical view of the universe, which he believed would be controlled in the millennia to come through the power of human science and industry.
+Tsiolkovsky did not believe in traditional religious cosmology, but instead, and to the chagrin of the Soviet authorities, he believed in a cosmic being that governed humans as "marionettes, mechanical puppets, machines, movie characters".
+He adhered to a mechanical view of the universe, which he believed would be controlled in the millennia to come through the power of human science and industry.
 In a short article in 1933, he explicitly formulated what was later to be known as the Fermi paradox.

 He wrote a few works on ethics, espousing negative utilitarianism.